dfdao/game/eth/contracts/Tokens.md

 Velorum's Mothership has the same TokenInfo, but a unique identifier at the end.
 This means the contract stores my Mothership and Velorum's Mothership as completely different collections.
-However, because our ships share the same first 128 bits, we can still calculate the information about the Spaceship (ArtifactType, CollectionType) just by feeding the `decodeArtifact` function the `tokenId`.
+However, because our ships share the same first 128 bits, we can still calculate the information about the Spaceship (ArtifactType, TokenType) just by feeding the `decodeArtifact` function the `tokenId`.

 ### Transferring